lancereinsmith/covid_dashboard/README.md

 ![Dashboard](dashboard.png)

 This is just a starting point.
-There is a whole lot you can do to make it more interactive.
+There is a lot you can do to make it more interactive.

 The source code is also available at [https://github.com/lancereinsmith/covid_dashboard](https://github.com/lancereinsmith/covid_dashboard).